Image Above: Om Puri and Deep Dhillon.

 Maninder Chana - Writer | Director

 Mr. Chana is an award winning filmmaker.
-He is currently producing his fourth feature.
+He is currently in post-production on his fourth feature, a heist film entitiled Scratch.
 His other work includes Cell 213 (starring Bruce Greenwood, Michael Rooker and Eric Balfour), amongst television and commerical work.

 Cabot McNenly - Cinematographer